react-native-community/discussions-and-proposals/proposals/0012-introduce-reactNativeMetadata.md

 would means that, in general, the app/library support the New Architecture, but not for Android.

+##### Planning forward: what happen when the New Architecture will be the default?

+The manifest is versioned, and we will use the versioning system to track breaking changes and different semantics.

+For version `1.0.0` the semantic would be:
+* `newArchitecture` default value set to `false`

+In a future version, let's say `K.0.0`, the semantic would be:
+* `newArchitecture` default value set to `true`
+* `newArchitecture` field deprecated

+In a more future version, let's say `N.0.0` (where N > K), the semantic would be:
+* `newArchitecture` field removed, together with the Old Architecture code.

+Notice that this system can also help us to track unmaintained/old packages: they would either not have the manifest at all or have old version of the manifest with its version's semantic.

 #### `codegenConfig` support

 Similarly to the New Architecture support metadata, the `codegenConfig` is a key metadata of the New Architecture build pipeline.